ggandor/lightspeed.nvim/README.md

 ![quick example 4](../media/quick_example_4.png?raw=true)

-The blue labels indicate the "secondary" group of matches, where we start to reuse the available labels (`s`, `f`, `n`... again).
+The blue labels indicate the "secondary" group of matches, where we start to reuse the available labels for a given pair (`s`, `f`, `n`... again).
 You can reach those by prefixing the label with `<space>`, that switches to the subsequent match group.
 For example, to jump to the "blue" `j` target, you should now press `r<space>j`.
 In very rare cases, if the large number of matches cannot be covered even by two label groups, you might need to press `<space>` multiple times, until you see the target labeled, first with blue, and then, after one more `<space>`, red.

 To summarize, here is the general flow again (in Normal and Visual mode, with the default settings):